Capacity: 29,409 (all seated)

-It is unclear at the moment whether there will be some parking made available at St Andrews itself, so watch this space.
+There is no parking available at the ground for visiting supporters.
+On Cattell Road going past the ground and the Roost pub is the Church of God and Prophecy that offers parking for £5.
+As it lies just outside the area of road closures it can mean a relatively quick getaway after the match has ended.
 There is a fair amount of street parking available in the area, but on the other side of the stadium to the main entrance (which is not a bad thing as it can mean an easier getaway after the match has ended especially if the main Coventry Road leading up to the ground, is closed one hour before kick off and then for an hour after the end of the game, as it is for Birmingham City games).
 To find the street parking area then following the directions above, then at the third roundabout, where there is a Big John's on the left and a Mercedes Dealership on the right, take the first exit onto Garrison Lane.
 Then take the next right turn at the old Garrison Lane pub (now closed but the former meeting place of the original Peaky Blinders) into Witton Street.
 There is street parking in this area, although still make sure you get there relatively early 90 minutes before kick off to get a space.
 There is also the option of renting a private driveway near St Andrews via YourParkingSpace.co.uk.

 Post Code for SAT NAV: B9 4RL